-Xbox One S vs Xbox One: Worthy of an upgrade?
+Xbox One S vs Xbox One: Worth the upgrade?

-Xbox One S vs Xbox One: What's new in the Xbox One S, should you upgrade and which is better value for money?
-TrustedReviews has the answers for you.
+Xbox One S vs Xbox One: What's new in Microsoft's Xbox One S, should you upgrade and which is better value for money?
+TrustedReviews has the answers.

-Compared to Project Scorpio, the Xbox One S is a minor upgrade over the original Xbox One.
-It adds support for HDR gaming and includes an ultra HD Blu-ray player.
-It's also much smaller.
+Compared to Project Scorpio, the Xbox One S represents a minor upgrade over the launch Xbox One.
+It adds HDR support and includes an ultra HD Blu-ray player.
+It's also (thankfully) much smaller than its predecessor.

 But, is the Xbox One S worth the upgrade?
 In short, we think existing owners have no reason to buy unless they're desperate to own an Ultra HD 4K blu-ray player, as it's currently the cheapest one on the market.